Build a site

 Configure branding and global navigation

 You'll add your organization's logo and brand the site with a park-related theme to reflect the aesthetic of the park.
 Then, you'll configure the global navigation bar at the top of your site.
 This bar allows ArcGIS Hub Community users to sign in, manage their user profile and notifications, and navigate to other parts of ArcGIS Hub.
-The global navigation capability is automatically enabled for all new initiative sites.
+The global navigation capability is automatically enabled for all new sites.

 Note: